 You can give tickets as gifts!
 The ticket purchaser’s name appears on the ticket simply as a security feature.
 We will not be checking the name printed on the ticket at the gate unless there is a barcode error.
 Happy gifting!

 The Box Office accepts credit cards to purchase admission tickets.
-All food and drink merchants are cash only.
-There are ATMs on-site for your convenience ($3.50 transaction fee).
+All food and drink merchants are still cash only.
+There are ATMs on-site for your convenience ($4.00 transaction fee).
 Most merchants in our Marketplace accept credit cards, but each merchant creates their own policy.

 While Bristol does not currently have a bicycle rack, there is a roped off area used for motorcycle parking near the front gate.
 You may secure your bicycle to the posts there.
 There is no charge to secure a bicycle.

-We offer a variety of fresh, delicious food for our guests to enjoy at concession stands throughout our Faire; however, we understand that guests may need to bring outside food and drink into our Faire.
+We offer a variety of fresh, delicious food for our guests to enjoy at concession stands throughout our Faire; however, we understand that guests may need to bring outside food and drink into our Faire for medical reasons.
 Please note the following guidelines for bringing food and drink into our park:

 - One water bottle per guest (any size).